top of page

 Want something completely different?
 Head to Falconry Days, where you can see owls, hawks, and eagles up close.
 Learn about their care, conservation, and even try a half-day or full-day handling experience.

-Open Summer (21 Feb–31 Oct): Open daily, 10am–4pm
+Open Summer (21 Feb–31 Oct): Open daily, 10 am–4 pm

-OpenWinter (1 Nov–31 Mar): Sat & Sun only, 10am–3pm
+Open Winter (1 Nov–31 Mar): Sat & Sun only, 10 am–3 pm

-Next up in this “Good Walks and Grand Days Out in Northumberland” series: the coast—but not the usual bucket-and-spade stuff.
-I’ll be sharing a few favourites from my ambassador trips and local wanderings that lean more towards tucked-away landmarks, quirky stately rooms, and some properly good afternoon teas (what does the fox say?
+Interested in another Good Walks in Northumberland recommendation?
+Head to Good Walks in Northumberland: The Coast.
+Not the usual bucket-and-spade stuff.
+Here, I share a few favourites from my ambassador trips and local wanderings that lean more towards tucked-away landmarks, quirky stately rooms, and some properly good afternoon teas (what does the fox say?
 Probably “more scones, please”).
-Stay tuned!
+Read on!

 Solvitur ambulando” – Saint Augustine (It is solved by walking)